One Day In Bryce Canyon National Park

 Mossy Cave Trail is an easy 0.9 mile hike in Bryce Canyon and takes you to a waterfall!

-This trail is a lot different than the other hikes in Bryce Canyon, because it’s relatively flat and offers quite a few water views compared to the desert vibes the other hikes feature.
+This trail is a lot different than the other hikes in Bryce Canyon.
+It’s relatively flat and offers quite a few water views compared to the desert vibes the other hikes feature.

-During the summer, there’s lots of moss in Mossy Cave (go figure), and during the winter you can find icicles hanging from the rock!
+During the summer, there’s lots of moss in Mossy Cave (go figure!), and during winter in Bryce Canyon you can find icicles hanging from the rock!

-Finally, head into Bryce Canyon City for dinner.
-There are several options here for where to eat.
+For dinner, head into Bryce Canyon City (just beyond the park entrance.)
+There are several restaurant options in town:

 📍Bryce Canyon Pines Restaurant – local American restaurant with vegan options